tayuny/Machine-Learning-for-Public-Policy/Machine Learning for Public Policy HW3_fixed(HW5)/README.md

 This purpose of this assignment is to improve machine learning pipeline in HW3.

 ### The folder contains files with .py, .ipynb, pdf and pickle data

+#### pdf file
+* Machine Learning for Public Policy HW5 report.pdf: The final report for this analysis

 #### py files
 * data_util.py: functions for data type transformation and summary statistics
 * train_test_split.py: functions for train_test splitting